electric-peak/electric-peak/README.md

 # Electric Peak Engineering (EPE)

-**Precisely Engineered Decentralized Power:** EPE is a Montana-based firm specializing in the design and integration of Distributed Energy Resources (DER).
-We bridge the gap between rigorous mechanical engineering and innovative software solutions to create resilient, economical, and modern energy systems.
+EPE is a Montana-based firm specializing in the design and integration of Distributed Energy Resources (DER).
+We bridge the gap between rigorous mechanical engineering and innovative software solutions to create modern energy systems.

 ## 🛠 Strategic Services
 - **Feasibility Studies:** Technical, economic, and environmental viability assessments for onsite power.